Interlake-Saints/the-late-and-great/_posts/1975-01-01-june-marie-gustafson.md

   - /assets/class-of-1972/june-m-gustafson-1.png
 gender: female
 ---

-June was married and worked in dentistry, and died very unexpectedly of blood poisoning sometime in the mid 70's.
+June was married and she worked in dentistry

+She died very unexpectedly of blood poisoning, sometime in the mid 70s.